 Registration and cost

-Testing fees range from $40.00 (Pennsylvania) to $170.00 (California).
-In many states, applying for your license and the testing fee are separate.
-Veterans may have the opportunity to use their educational benefits for the cost of the exam.
+(California).
+In many states, applying for your license and the testing fee are

 Test Day

-Before beginning your exam, you may take a pre-test to become familiar with the delivery method.
-Once you have completed the pre-test, your time starts, and the exam begins.
-Breaks are not included in the examination period.
+your time starts, and the exam begins.
+Breaks are not included in the

-Exam scoring and results
+Exam scoring and

 The passing score for the Life and Health Insurance Licensing exam is set by each state.
 For studying and planning purposes, setting a goal of obtaining at least an 80% on your exam should ensure successful attainment.
 An example of a passing score is 70% for Texas.
 Check with your state’s licensing board for the score required to pass.
 Score reports are provided at the conclusion of your exam.
 Your report will indicate your pass or fail status, not the percentage correct or the number of questions answered correctly.